Our #AlrightPal? campaign is all about starting the conversation around mental health and wellbeing as a first step towards suicide prevention.

 It’s a myth that talking about suicide is a bad idea as it will give somebody the idea to do it.
 In reality, people at crisis point often feel as though they don’t want to burden people with their problems, so they don’t discuss it.
-Asking somebody a simple question to check they’re alright offers support.
-Make sure they know you’re sincere and ask twice if you have to.
+Asking somebody a simple question to check they’re alright offers support from friends and family, and an opportunity for early referrals for specialist help.

 How to help

 Simply asking somebody if they’re alright gives them the opportunity to open up.
 Here are some simple things to remember:

 Focus on the other person, make eye contact, put away your phone.

 To really listen to somebody, you need to give them your full attention, maintain eye contact and be engaged.

 Getting into this habit takes practice so don’t be too hard on yourself and keep using these handy tips:

 When starting the conversation resolve not to talk about yourself at all.